 If you want to explore techniques to write a one or two line premise try visiting Story Planner’s ‘log line’ section, there are plenty of template plans to help you write a short premise.
 Learn more HERE.

 Randy Ingermanson developed the Snowflake Method which suggests the starting point of any novel should be one simple premise, and the story should grow from this to 5 sentences describing the key plot points.
 If you want to try the Snowflake Method we have a plan to write your outline at Story Planner.
 Explore the Snowflake Method HERE.

-Check back in coming weeks to find more about planning your novel.
+Check back in the coming weeks to find more about planning your novel.
 The first part in our series looked at generating ideas.
 You’ll find the tips HERE.